cardano-foundation/CIPs/CIP-0030/README.md

 #### Namespacing Extension

-By explicitly namespacing each enabled extension we aim to improve the usability of extensions for dApps.
-This prevents possible polymorphism of extension endpoints, which should also improve complexity of wallet implementations.
+By encouraging the explicit namespacing of each extension we aim to improve the usability of extensions for dApps.
+By allowing special cases where namespacing can be dropped we maintain good flexibility in extension design.

 ## Path to Active